chunbaobao/SEEC/README.md

 ### Installation

-A suitable conda environment named seec can be created and train.py \
+A suitable conda environment named seec can be created and activated by:
--- baactivated with:
 ```
 conda create -n seec python=3.10
 conda activate seec